People often ask us what is our favorite destination in the world or what’s the most beautiful place we have been to…

 How to visit: Paris is big and you’ll have to walk a lot.
-For bigger distances, consider a hop-on-hop-off bus or hop-on hop-off boat.
-Metro is the fastest way to get around.
-Make sure to get tickets for the main landmarks in advance.
+For bigger distances, consider a hop-on-hop-off bus or hop-on-hop-off boat.
+Metro is the fastest way to get around the city.
+Check out our tips for visiting Paris and make sure to get tickets for all the main landmarks in advance!

 No matter how many pictures of Emperor Qin’s terracotta army you had seen, you cannot be prepared for how impressive it is in reality.